12 Best Low Light Houseplants to Grow

 Arrowhead Plant Low-Light Houseplant

-A vining plant native to regions in Central America, the Syngonium podophyllum does very well in a low light environment.
+A vining plant native to regions in Central America, the Arrowhead Plant (Syngonium podophyllum) does very well in a low light environment.
 It boasts beautiful green foliage but can produce variegated leaves or leaves bronze in hue.

 If you purchase a baby or very young plant, it will appear as a low bush or mound.
 But it will begin to vine sooner than you think.
 As a vining plant, it is perfect for trellis climbing or hanging baskets.